"Would u have wedded if ur son didn't die": Davido’s Anita blows hot, fans react

-Davido’s Anita Brown Strips Singer in Market As She Links His Marriage With Chioma to Ifeanyi’s Death
+Davido’s Anita Brown Continues to Blow Hot as She Links His Marriage With Chioma to Ifeanyi’s Death

-- Davido’s alleged pregnant side chick, Anita Brown, has questioned the singer Davido's motivation for marrying Chioma
+- Davido’s alleged pregnant side chick, Anita Brown, has questioned the singer's motivation for marrying Chioma

-- The American woman who went on a recent rampage against Davido and stated that if their son, Ifeanyi, had not died, Davido would not have married Chioma
+- The American woman stated that if Davido's son, Ifeanyi, had not died, he would not have married Chioma

-- Not stopping there, she insisted that the singer is cursed and further revealed dirty, unbelievable secrets about him
+- Not stopping there, she insisted that the singer was cursed and further revealed dirty, unbelievable secrets about him

 Davido’s incoming baby mama, Anita Brown, isn't done humiliating the singer.